kayserii/GettingAndCleaningDataProject/CodeBook.md

 Accelorometer makes 561 different measurements.
 Name of these measurerements are stored in "features.txt".

 Measurements of accelometers are stored in "y_train.txt" and "y_test.txt" files.
 There are 561 columns in these files.
 Each column in these files correspond to one of 561 features.
-Each row is unique measurement.
+Each row is unique measurement of an activity and a subject.
+Subject id of each measurement is stored in "x_test.txt" and "x_train.txt" files.
+There are exactly same rows in x_test.txt and y_test.txt Subject id in the first row of x_text.txt corresponds to first measurement in y_test.txt...
+In general, subject id in the nth row of x_test.txt corresponds to nth measurement in y_test.txt.
+Likewise, subject id in the nth row of x_train.txt corresponds to nth measurement in y_train.txt.

 #download file to working directory